/saur-energy/media/media_files/2025/10/08/renew-energy-sells-300-mw-jaisalmer-solar-project-to-sembcorp-for-usd-191-million-2025-10-08-20-33-26.jpg)

 The 300 MW solar project was commissioned in November 2021 and operates under a 25-year Power Purchase Agreement (PPA) with the Maharashtra State Electricity Distribution Co.
 Ltd. (MSEDCL).
 The long-term PPA underlines the project’s revenue stability and operational viability, making it an attractive asset in India’s renewable investment ecosystem.

 Operational solar assets with secure PPAs signed with state utilities such as MSEDCL continue to draw investor confidence, as they provide predictable cash flows and mitigate offtake risks.
+For Sembcorp Green, this is its third acquisition in the Indian renewables space in the last 36 months.

 ReNew’s Expanding Clean Energy Portfolio